AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 You can download a .csv file with all transactions visible in the transactions view grid, whether you are viewing the default 30 days of statuses or a customized timeframe.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > **[!UICONTROL Transactions]**.
-1. If you want to see statuses for a timeframe other than the last 30 days, [customize the date range timeframe for your statuses](#customize-dates-timeframe).
+1. If you want to see transactions for a timeframe other than the last 30 days, [customize the date range timeframe for your statuses](#customize-dates-timeframe).
 1. Click the _Download_ (![download icon](assets/icon-download.png)) icon.

 Your transactions are downloaded in a .csv format.

 ## Transactions information

-The Order payment status view shows extensive info for each status shown in the grid.
+The Transactions view shows extensive info for each status shown in the grid.

 Not all payment methods provide the same granularity of information.
 For instance, credit card transactions provide response, AVS, and CCV codes in the Transactions report; PayPal Smart buttons do not.